pengwingokla/CC_Assignment2/README.md

+## Project Description
+The SparkWinePredictor project focuses on building a parallel machine learning application to predict wine quality using Apache Spark's MLlib on Amazon AWS.
+This project involves training, validating, and testing a wine quality prediction model across multiple EC2 instances and deploying the model using Docker for simplified distribution and execution.

+The project objectives are as follows:

+* Parallel ML Model Training: Utilize Spark's distributed computing capabilities to train the model in parallel on 4 AWS EC2 instances using the provided TrainingDataset.csv.
+* Model Validation and Optimization: Use the ValidationDataset.csv to validate and fine-tune the model, ensuring optimal performance.
+* Model Testing: Evaluate the trained model's performance on unseen data using the F1 score as a key performance metric.
+* Dockerized Deployment: Package the Spark application and trained model into a Docker container to enable seamless deployment on a single EC2 instance for prediction.

+The project will employ Spark's MLlib to implement a simple linear regression or logistic regression model for classification, starting with basic models and exploring additional ML algorithms to enhance performance.
+The application will classify wine quality scores (1 to 10) based on the provided datasets.

+This hands-on project showcases the power of Apache Spark for distributed machine learning, the versatility of MLlib for regression and classification, and the scalability of AWS cloud infrastructure for high-performance computing tasks.

 ## Project Action Items
 0. Launch 4 EC2 instances on AWS to parallelize model training.
 0. SSH into the EC2 Instance